rancher/docs/content/rke/v0.1.x/en/config-options/services/_index.md

 ## Kubernetes Network Proxy
 The [Kubernetes network proxy](https://kubernetes.io/docs/reference/command-line-tools-reference/kube-proxy/) service runs on all nodes and manages endpoints created by Kubernetes for TCP/UDP ports.

-Currently, RKE doesn't support any specific options for the `kube-proxy` service.
+Currently, RKE doesn't support any specific options for the `kubeproxy` service.